Clover vs Stripe 2026: Fees, Features & Best Use Cases

 What Is Stripe?

-Stripe takes a fundamentally different approach focused on digital commerce.
-Stripe is a developer-focused payment processing platform powering digital commerce.
-Online stores, SaaS companies, and subscription businesses gravitate toward this provider for its flexibility and extensive customization options.
+Stripe is a developer-focused payment processing platform built for digital commerce.
+Online stores, SaaS companies, and subscription businesses gravitate toward Stripe for its flexibility and extensive customization options.
+The deciding factor: Stripe fits businesses processing over 50% of sales online, where API-driven checkout flows and support for 135+ currencies outperform simpler in-person tools.

 Payment Processing Capabilities